-We know how important it is to have a good work-life balance and do our best to allow every member of the team a working pattern that suits them, whether that’s being around for school pickups or taking a longer lunch to walk the dog whilst recognising a professional working day.
+We know how important it is to have a good work-life balance and we do our best to allow every member of the team to establish a working pattern that suits them, whether that’s being around for school pickups or taking a longer lunch to walk the dog whilst recognising a professional working day and the needs of our clients.
 As long as your team and your client has been considered then we’re confident in our approach to treating everyone like adults.
-Wellbeing of our colleagues is important to us and we regularly collect feedback from people to make sure everyone knows that their opinions and values are heard and respected.

 To proactively challenge our biases and call out inequalities to support the industry as a whole to become more diverse.